lenewsad/IntuneEDU/IntuneEDU/what-is-express-configuration.md

   ![The choose group screen, which asks users to select a group.](./media/express-config-004-choose-group.png)

-A _group_ in Intune for Education is a collection of devices or users that are organized to make it easy to understand who or what you're managing.
+A _group_ in Intune for Education is a collection of devices or users that are organized to make it easy to understand who or what you're configuring in the console.
 This could be devices (like _Sixth Grade Computer Cart_) or users (like _Fourth Grade Students_ or _Biology Teachers_).
 Intune for Education comes preset with groups based on the school information you've provided.
 We've got more information about groups available in our [groups articles](what-are-groups.md).

 We recommend that you start by assigning settings that you know **All Users** will need, like password requirements or blocking pop-ups in Microsoft Edge.